Cuban Institute of Radio and Television: History

+Cuba was one of the first countries to have color television, but after the Revolution color broadcasting was suspended until 1980s.

 During the early years of the revolution there was a division between the mainstream media in Cuba, created with private capital and oriented against the new political situation and a series of small radio stations whose editorial line was in favor of the new government, which organized an "Independent Front of Free Broadcasters" (Frente Independiente de Emisoras Libres).
 These radio stations were recognized as official by the new government.
 The government would develop a Bureau of Broadcasting, attached to the Ministry of Communications and under the political leadership of the Communist Party of Cuba.
 Private television stations were expropriated; Mestre's channel 6 was taken over by the state in 1960.
 Radio stations and television channels in the country were completely put under state control on 24 May 1962 under the management of the newly established Cuban Broadcasting Institute.
 Under the new broadcasting system, all media were to meet a set of values established by the government to strengthen the political process in the country, some names of TV and radio stations were changed, and the coverage of the TV and radio services were extended to reach the whole country.
 In 1975, the agency changed its name to the Cuban Institute of Radio and Television.

+In mid-1970s, color broadcasting resumed.
+ICRT adapted the Soviet UEIT testcard to use it with NTSC television system.

+On August 24, 2021, the Cuban government announced that the institute would cease to operate and that the government would manage communications through a new agency called the Institute of Information and Social Communication.